Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 **Time**

-You should plan to spend 8-15 hours of work a week on homework and coding outside of class time (in this case, the time it takes you to read/watch the weeks content). **This is a very intense course that will require a significant time commitment on your part.**
+You should plan to spend 3-12 hours of work a week on homework and coding outside of class time. **This is a very intense course that will require a significant time commitment on your part.**

 This means you will need excellent time management skills.
 Schedule time for this course in your week, or you will not be capable of being successful.